sourav-bk/Golang/Goroutines&Channel.md

  - Case 1: Concurrency - I was writing something, then I get thirsty, so I stopped writing and drank some water, then started writing again.

- - Case 2: Parallelism - I'm drinking eating Coke and pizza also watching TV at the same time.
+ - Case 2: Parallelism - I'm drinking and eating, Coke and pizza also watching TV at the same time.

  If have only one processor, Go program can still be concurrent but it cannot be parallel.